SamOBrienOlinger/spoodle-space-pp5/README.md

   - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

-  - Code Institute Alumnus [Tom Ainsworth](https://github.com/Tom-Ainsworth) was of great support at strategically important stages to tease out certain bugs.
+  - Code Institute Alumni [Tom Ainsworth](https://github.com/Tom-Ainsworth) and [Andy Guttridge](https://github.com/andy-guttridge) were of great support at strategically important stages to tease out certain bugs.

   - My mentors, [Naoise Gaffney](https://github.com/NaoiseGaffney) and [Antonio Rodriguez](AntonioRodriguez_mentor), provided invaluable support and I learned a lot from them throughout the development of this project.